fiebiga/compysition/README.txt

 	A Python application framework to build and manage async and highly concurrent event-driven data flow

-I have created **compysition** to build off the simple way in which Wishbone_ managed message flow across multiple modules.
+I have created **compysition** to build off the simple way in which Wishbone_ managed message flow across multiple actors.
 Compysition expands upon this module registration module to provide abstracted multi-process communication via 0mq_, as well as the ability for full cyclical communication for in-process request/response behavior in a lightweight, fast, and fully concurrent manner, using gevent_ greenlets and concurrency patterns to consume and output events